abayala/T2_P5_MPC/README.md

 * steering angle (delta) : Is the steering angle of the front wheels, and due to the physical constrains of the car, it may lay between [-25 , 25] radians.

-The state vector then conatins [x, y, psi,v ]
+The state vector then conatins [x, y, psi,v, cte, epsi ]

 The update equations of each of the variables are :